History of Transylvania: Gepids

 After Attila's death, the Hunnic empire disintegrated.
 In 455 the Gepids (under king Ardarich) conquered Pannonia, allowing them to settle for two centuries in Transylvania.
 The Gepids secured their rule by attacking and ravaging their neighbors' territories and creating military border zones, while themselves remaining in Transylvania proper, surrounded by hard terrain.
 On one occasion in 539, cooperating with the Franks they crossed the Danube and devastated Moesia, killing magister millitum Calluc.
 They weren't this lucky with the Ostrogoths, who first routed the united forces of Gepids, Suebians, Scirians and Sarmatians at the Battle of Bolia, than at the Battle of Sirmium.
 King Thraustila lost the city and his successors failed to recapture even after Theodoric's death.
 After a long decline, Gepidia finally fell to the joint invasion of the Avars and Lombards in 567.
 Very few Gepid sites (such as cemeteries in the Banat region) after 600 remain; they were apparently assimilated by the Avar empire.

+This is how Jordanes describes the territory of Dacia, under the Gepids, and the times before that:"I mean ancient Dacia, which the race of the Gepidae now possesses.
+This country lies across the Danube within sight of Moesia, and is surrounded by a crown of mountains.
+It has only two ways of access, one by way of Boutae and the other by Tapae.
+This Gothia, which our ancestors called Dacia and now, as I have said, is called Gepidia, was then bounded on the east by the Roxolani, on the west by the Iazyges, on the north by the Sarmatians and Basternae and on the south by the river Danube.
+The lazyges are separated from the Roxolani by the Aluta river only."

+Romanian scholars that specialise in the period, along with other specialists in the field such as Walter Goffart, generally reject the reliability of Jordanes's description of Gepid ethnic identity, their migration to the area - including what would later be known as Transylvania, and the report on their statal organization, arguing that archaeological evidence does not match with the literary source.